JakeSteam/blog-history/_drafts/2024-08-09-lego-junkbot-technical-and-historical-decompiling.md

 ### What inspired Junkbot?

-As shown by the [draft list of levels](#secret-level-names), most gameLab employees contributed to Junkbot in one way or another.
-Due to the highly collaborative nature of gameLab's design process (see next section), it's perhaps impossible to determine exactly who contributed what during the game's < 6 month development[^half-a-year].
+As shown by the [draft list of levels](#secret-level-names), most gameLab employees contributed directly to Junkbot in one way or another.
+Due to the highly collaborative nature of gameLab's design process (see next section), it's perhaps impossible to determine exactly who contributed what during the game's under 6 month development[^half-a-year].

 [^half-a-year]: "Junkbot hit LEGO.com in 2001 after less than half a year of development." <https://www.lego.com/cdn/cs/set/assets/blte95c26554f38a01a/bits_n_bricks_s03e29_feature_and_transcript.pdf>